palpen/palpen_articles/_posts/2017-07-13-Intro-to-Machine-Learning-Week-1.md

 ---
 layout: post
-title: Intro to Machine Learning: Week 1
+title: Intro to Machine Learning Week 1
 ---

 * **Machine learning:** "the field of study that gives computers the ability to learn without being explicitly programmed".
 More explicitly, a computer program is said to learn from experience E with respect to some class of tasks T and some measure of performance P, IF its performance at task T (measured by P), improves with experience E.